jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 ```

 !!! warning "Storage quota"
     Each user has a storage quota on the ReCaS-Bari container registry.
-There is a limit of pushed container images
+There is a limit of number of different container images you can save.

 !!! tip
-    Using the same name (such as `myubuntu:0.1`) the pushing docker image will overwrite the existing
+    Using the same name (such as `myubuntu:0.1`) the pushing docker image will overwrite the existing one.

 ## 5 Dockerfile